JaiDoubleU/minimal-iOS-walls/README.md

 ## Usage

-Downlaod the project and open the MySampleApp.xcworkspace file with XCode 10.2
+Download the project and open the MySampleApp.xcworkspace file with XCode 10.2

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)